 Many local authorities have specialist teams tasked to ease the way for build to rent schemes offering the right mix of homes for the area, in the right location and with a sense of community.

 Consider operational efficiencies – smaller schemes are less efficient and it’s important to be able to offer a mixed tenure, with perhaps retail space mixed in with other commercial ventures.
 Planners will lay down conditions, like the amount of affordable rental homes that should be made available – generally around 20% of the project.

 Hybrid working is now the norm, so the offer of a range of facilities will be a huge draw for potential tenants.
 Is a pool or gym likely to be a top priority for people in the area?
 Developers must show homes will reach a high spec, are energy efficient, come under unified ownership and management and offer long-term rentals.

 In addition to front of house facilities, think what’s happening behind the scenes; delivery storage, rubbish, recycling, loading bays etc, all a consideration.
 Equally, tenants will have differing budgets so a mix of layouts suiting varying rental requirements is a must.
 Modular construction methods lend themselves well to this and enable residents to personalise their space.

 Last but not least - build to rent also means a commitment to managing renters and the development after the building finishes.

 How can I finance a build to rent project?

-Brickflow is a digital marketplace for development finance, connecting brokers with lenders online, to secure smarter funding for their clients.
+Brickflow is a digital marketplace for development finance and bridging loans, connecting brokers with lenders online, to secure smarter funding for their clients.
 Applying for a development loan through Brickflow means borrowers can:

 - Showcase their experience/projects and check the viability of sites online before going to see them